-Panzanella is born of an Italian thrifty desire to use up stale bread.
+Traditional panzanella salad is born of an Italian thrifty desire to use up stale bread.
 It is historically a peasant dish and at it’s heart is a firm, rustic loaf able to stand up to soaking and turning in the gutsy tomato dressing.
 To this end it needs to be on the stale side.
 I always buy a good freshly baked supermarket ciabatta.
 The pre packaged ones I find a little rubbery.
 Rather disorganised as I am, I have sometimes forgotten to make sure my bread has been left out over night to stale and so have resorted to drying it out in a low oven.
-That did work but stale is still best and a whole 24 hours left out is perfect.
+That did work well but stale is still best and a whole 24 hours left out is perfect.
 The other really important point of note is that the tomatoes and extra virgin olive oil should be the best you can afford.
 I always buy on the vine and I would go so far as to say if you buy the pale, grainy supermarket cheapest tomatoes then don’t bother.
 The flavour just won’t be there.
-I do recommend salting the tomatoes to bring out the flavour for half an hour before you get down and dirty with the salad but even with that the cheapest tomatoes just won’t cut the mustard.
-Silk purse, Sow’s ear and all that.
+I do strongly recommend salting the tomatoes to bring out the flavour for half an hour before you get down and dirty with the salad but even with that the cheapest tomatoes just won’t cut the mustard.
+Silk purse, sow’s ear and all that.
 I recommend medium sized, on the vine as good and ripe as you can manage.

 As my first three months on HRT come to a close I find myself feeling considerably better than I did in the beginning.
 It has got rid of about half of my psycho rage, all of my painful cramps and I am no longer shedding skin at the rate of The Singing Detective.
-I still feel incredibly tired in the middle and am still ready to weep at absolutely anything heartwarming or soppy.
+I still feel incredibly tired in the middle and am ready to weep at absolutely anything heartwarming or soppy.
 I help at the local school and those kids are so gorgeous it kills me.
 Every week I get giddy with it and feel an overwhelming desire to become a teacher at 47 years of age so I can inspire and guide a whole new generation.
 The reality is, of course, that after half an hour with my own children I am counting down until bed time.
-There’s nothing like an eager old fool.
+There’s nothing like an eager and emotional old fool.

 I can’t even coordinate the whole sequence of the damn HRT patches.
 I am now today on my last but one patch.
 This one I have just realised was stuck on the wrong way last night.
 How did I do that???
 My pyjamas had apparently been getting a new lease of life and the one remaining patch is the wrong kind ( you alternate between different hormone patches).
 So somewhere along the fuzzy line I stuck the wrong one on on the right day…… I have been ringing the doctor since 8.30 this morning and still can’t get through as we approach 10.15.
 So it may all have been for nothing come the weekend, if I can’t renew my stash.
 What if it’s like when you start plucking your eyebrows or shaving your legs and it comes back with nuclear strength.
 I could have a full beard by Monday…….